BogdanFSD/ML5-Mildew-Detection/README.md

 ### Hypothesis 3

  - Which activation functions is better perfomed at this model.
-Compare them.

  If we would generalize of what our model should do we can escribe this like image classification.
 Classification could be just between 2 classes - binary or containing more than 2 classes - multiclass.
 Our model consists of just 2 classes so we can think about it more like binary classification